 - Community College of Vermont

 - New England Culinary Institute - Institute has announced closure date of April 16, 2021.

 - Northern Vermont University - Johnson

 - Northern Vermont University - Lyndon

 - Vermont Law School

 - World Learning (formerly School for International Training)

-These colleges and universities were chartered outside of Vermont, but are certified by the State Board of Education to offer credit-bearing courses or degrees in the state:
+These colleges and universities were chartered outside of Vermont, but are certified by the State Board of Education to offer credit-bearing courses and/or grant degrees in the state.